Dana Point, California: Government

 Dana Point is a general law city governed as a council-manager form of government.

 The city council has five council members, who are elected by area by registered voters of the city.
 Council members each serve four-year staggered terms.
 Dana Point has a two-term-limit for elected officials.
 Annually, the city council appoints a mayor and a mayor pro tem from its own membership to serve a one-year term.
 The mayor presides over city council meetings, represents the city council at various business and ceremonial events, and executes all city ordinances, resolutions, and contracts.
 The mayor pro tem performs these duties in the absence of the mayor.
 As a legislative body, the city council is responsible for the enactment of local laws (ordinances), the adoption of the annual city budget and capital improvement program, and the review and adoption of proposed policies, agreements, contracts, and other city business items.

-The 2021 city council roster is as follows: